 The 'master of suspense' created a compelling spy mission interwoven with a romantic love story.
 The dark, intricate film was thematically concerned with both political (and sexual) betrayal and issues of trust, friendship, and duty embodied in the characters' relationships.

-Hitchcock told the subtle tale of beautiful but confused and agonized American spy Alicia Huberman (Ingrid Bergman) with a reputation for loose living as a playgirl (she was the American-born daughter of a convicted Nazi sympathizer) who unwillingly infiltrated an evil German cartel by marrying the Rio-based enemy leader Alexander Sebastian (Claude Rains) living there incognito.
+Hitchcock told the subtle tale of beautiful but confused and agonized Alicia Huberman (Ingrid Bergman) with a reputation for loose living as a playgirl (she was also the American-born daughter of a convicted Nazi sympathizer).
+She was reluctantly convinced to infiltrate an evil German cartel by marrying a Rio-based, Nazi enemy leader Alexander Sebastian (Claude Rains), her former rejected suitor, who was living there incognito.

-A love triangle developed between three of the characters - the Nazi villain, a federal intelligence agent named T.R.
-Devlin (Cary Grant), and the woman.
+A love triangle developed between the three main characters - the Nazi villain, a federal intelligence agent named T.R.
+Devlin (Cary Grant), and the woman in between - Alicia.